trilitech/tezos-developer-docs/src/pages/index.md

 description: Everything you need to know for Tezos development, from novice to expert.
 Learn how to build your next Game, NFT, or DeFi dapp here.
 ---

-Learn how to build a dapp on Tezos today, quickly and easily. {% .lead %}

 {% lg-links %}

 {% lg-link title="Installation" icon="installation" href="/docs/tezos-basics/introduction" description="Step-by-step guide to install and use the Tezos client Octez" /%}